IKIM-Essen/ClusterDocs/docs/data/rcc-project-to-coscine.md

 Create a read-only or otherwise controlled candidate set.
 Record a manifest, checksums, file count, total bytes, formats, provenance, software dependencies, ownership, access class, and retention basis.

+If the project uses DataLad, record the exact dataset identity/revision that corresponds to the candidate archive set.
+That revision is provenance evidence;
+it does not replace the archive manifest, governance decision, or destination verification.

 Exclude caches, job-local scratch, failed-run output, secrets, and undocumented duplicates.
 Preserve enough code, parameters, environment information, and